 What is required for the students during the clinical experiences?

-- Each rotation the student participates in has a course syllabus containing learning objectives that guide the experience.
+- Each rotation the student participates in has a course syllabus containing instructional objectives that guide the experience.
 These syllabi will be provided to both the preceptor and the student in advance of the rotation.
 On the first day of a rotation, preceptors should meet with the student to discuss mutual expectations.

 Is there assistance for this kind of work?